Almighty-Tycoons/eB02_Tech-Tycoons_sum-of-array-elements/pedagogy/README.md

 ###### Name of Instructional Strategy  :    <u> Expository
 ###### Assessment Method: Formative assessment

-<u> <b>Description: </b> Students will perform tasks on the basis of instructions given previously, experience easy learning during entire process.
-So its instruction strategy is expository. </u>
+<u> <b>Description: </b> Simulator will show sum of elements of an array. </u>
 <br>
- Brief description as per handout
+ Students will perform tasks on the basis of instructions given previously, and simulator will execute code line by line.

 <br/>
 <div align="right">